railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_logistic.rst

 If a stock move will go from a location without an account to a location where an account has been assigned (for example goods receipt from a supplier order), OpenERP generates an accounting entry using the properties defined in the product form for the counterpart.
-You can use different accounts per location or link several location to the same account, depending on the level of analysis needed.
+You can use different accounts per location or link several locations to the same account, depending on the level of analysis needed.

 You use this system for managing consigned stocks: